thomasclarke1969/documentation/ios/quick-start/setup.md

 ### Option 2: Manual Instructions
 Not a fan of scripts?
 That's OK, just follow these instructions:<br/>

-1. Clone the project from Github:
+1. Clone the project from GitHub:

   ```console
   $ git clone https://github.com/layerhq/quick-start-ios.git